All posts

 Educational Videos in Healthcare

-• Example: HealthVid
+Example: HealthVid

-Benefits: By watching short, engaging videos on topics such as diabetes management or heart health, users earn tokens.
+Benefits: Users earn tokens by watching short, engaging videos on topics such as diabetes management or heart health.
 These tokens can be used to access live sessions with healthcare experts.
-Video challenges encourage users to apply their knowledge in real-life scenarios, enhancing retention and practical application of health tips.

 Example: CareClinic